JinayJain/backprop-vis/README.md

     -   Ex: `5x+3`, `(3+y)^z`, `2.718^(-t)`
     -   The visualization supports addition, subtraction, multiplication, division, parenthesis, and exponents
     -   Use single-letter variable names to define your variables
-2. Navigate the computation graph by panning across the screen by holding down your mouse
+2. Navigate the computation graph by holding down left click to pan.

 3. Insert the values you would like for each of the variables in your computation